Staff

 Assistant Dean of Students & Associate Director of the Asian American Activities Center

-Jerald joined the A³C staff in 2012 and works closely with the A³C student staff to coordinate Center programs and major events.
-He also collaborates with staff in other university departments to develop joint programs to bring awareness of campus resources to students and serves as an advisor to the many student groups that identify with the Center.
-From San Diego, CA, Jerald is a son of immigrant parents from the Philippines and as a first-generation college student, he received a BA in English Education, a MS in Higher Education from the California State University, Long Beach and Fullerton respectively and a Doctor of Education from the University of San Francisco.
+Jerald is a son of immigrant parents from the Philippines and grew up in a low-income community in San Diego, CA. He is a first-generation college student who received a BA in English Education, a MS in Higher Education from the California State University, Long Beach and Fullerton respectively and a Doctor of Education from the University of San Francisco.
 His research focuses on the experiences of Asian American male leaders and how they negotiate issues around race, patriarchy, and hegemonic masculinity.
-Prior to Stanford, he worked in student leadership development, multicultural education, and Greek affairs in Southern California and worked with Fraternity & Sorority Life and the Row in Residential Education here at Stanford.
+Jerald joined the A³C staff in 2012 after serving Stanford's Fraternity & Sorority Life and the Row in Residential Education.
+Prior to Stanford, he worked in student leadership development, multicultural education, and Greek affairs in Southern California.

 Latana Thaviseth